 Source code and documentation is available from the Annalist GitHub repository (github.com/gklyne/annalist).

 The raw JSON-LD data that underlies the Annalist demo site can be viewed at annalist.net/annalist_sitedata/.
 User data collections are contained in subdirectory c, with a subdirectory for each separate collection.
-Within each collection type, view and other configuration definitions are in a subdirectory "_annalist_collection".
 A special collection _annalist_site contains site-wide configuration data and definitions.

 Other resources on this server